kevintuchman/https-kevintuchman.github.io/index.md

 # **Me**

 Hi, my name is Kevin Tuchman and this is my learning journal.
+I'm taking this course for a career change from the seaman industry.
 [Link to profile](https://github.com/kevintuchman)

 ## **Growth Mindset**